Skip to main content

 In modern British English, the dish is usually called "cottage pie" if it is made with beef.
 If it is made with lamb it is usually called "shepherd's pie" (because a shepherd looks after sheep).

-The recipe has many variations, but the defining ingredients are ground red meat cooked in a gravy or sauce with onions, and topped with a layer of mashed potato before it is baked.
+The recipe has many variations, but the defining ingredients are ground red meat cooked in a gravy or sauce with onions and topped with a layer of mashed potato before it is baked.
 Sometimes other vegetables are added to the filling, such as peas, sweetcorn, celery or carrots.
-Sometimes grated cheese is added to create a layer of melted cheese on top.
+Grated cheese can be sprinkled on top to form a delicious, melted layer.

 Ingredients: